 SMICS has access to a range of administrative datasets and can help you measure / monitor quality in your service, or inform and evaluate improvement initiatives.

-If you have a data request or query about how we can help, please contact our Quality Manager, Nell Sproule at firstname.lastname@example.org.
+Please contact our Data Team for a data request or query about how we can assist at: firstname.lastname@example.org.

 The Victorian Integrated Cancer Services are supported by the Victorian Government